Mayowa-Ojo/Newbie-backend-/README.md

 newbie.dev backend is written in Node.js and uses MongoDB for data persistence

 ## Installation
-Clone this repository to your project folder and run `npm run dev-start` in your terminal.
+Clone this repository to your project folder and run `npm run dev` in your terminal.

 ```
   $ mkdir <project name>